kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 **Formats Image I/O can't read**

+An animated format the system doesn't have is added with an ``ImageDecoding`` of your own, which attaches the animation it parsed to ``ImageContainer/animation`` along with what produces its frames. `NukeUI` then plays it exactly as it plays a GIF – see <doc:image-decoding#Adding-an-Animated-Format>.

-For a format the system can't decode at all, register ``ImageDecoders/Empty``: it puts a blank placeholder in ``ImageContainer/image`` and the original bytes in ``ImageContainer/data``, leaving the rendering engine to do the decoding.
+To hand the bytes to a rendering engine instead, register ``ImageDecoders/Empty``: it puts a blank placeholder in ``ImageContainer/image`` and the original bytes in ``ImageContainer/data``, leaving the decoding to the engine.

 ```swift
 ImageDecoderRegistry.shared.register { context in